 “I like to socialize with people and help anyone who needs help”, says Beverly.

-If you think this energetic senior couldn’t possibly have time for anything else on her plate, think again.
+If you think this energetic older adult couldn’t possibly have time for anything else on her plate, think again.
 Beverly’s number one priority has always been her family.
 She makes sure to form a special bond with each of her 5 children, 10 grandchildren, and 7 great-grandchildren- embracing every moment of the chaos!

 Although most of her children live in different places across the United States, Beverly never misses an opportunity to connect in specials ways with each of her family members.
 Throughout her children and grandchildren’s life, the family would always get together for the Christmas holiday and go on family trips together, creating memories that Beverly would cherish dearly.